Electrical Controls Engineer Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for electrical controls engineers in Florida?

 Florida's largest visa sponsors for electrical controls engineers include Lockheed Martin and Northrop Grumman on the Space Coast, Siemens and Honeywell in the Tampa and Orlando areas, and L3Harris Technologies in Palm Bay.
-Aerospace and defense primes tend to have in-house immigration counsel and sponsor H-1B and TN visas with more regularity than smaller regional manufacturers.
+Aerospace and defense primes tend to have in-house immigration counsel and sponsor H-1B visa and TN visas with more regularity than smaller regional manufacturers.

 Which visa types are most common for electrical controls engineer roles in Florida?